Tools

 • Go Programming Language - Open source programming language that makes it easy to build simple, reliable and efficient software (Quoted from the Go site but is pretty accurate).
 This is my favorite language as it blends the compile nature of C with the practical aspects of a scripting language.

-• Check this post on setting up Vim for Go.
+• Check this post on setting up Vim for Go development.

 • GNU GCC - Open source C/C++ compiler supported on so many platforms now that I can’t list them on.
 There’s even ports of it so that you can compile games to run on the GBA.
 C is the foundation language of enabled the growth of our profession and is a must learn of every software engineering.

 • Perl - One of the great scripting languages although admittedly I rarely use it now.
-In many instances, Python has taken the mantel of Perl, but Go might replace both.
+In many instances, Python has taken the mantel of Perl, but for me Go replaces both.

 • Scheme - I don’t really do much with Scheme, but I believe it’s worthwhile for engineers to have exposure to this form of programming.